DanielDolzGarcia/Discord-Webhook-DDoS-Detection-V2/README.md

 A simple Bash script to detect DDoS attack and send a webhook to Discord

-Its what I use to detect when a DDoS attack is incoming in out Hosting hostete.com
+Its what I use to detect when a DDoS attack is incoming in our Hosting hostete.com

 First in all GitHub :)